Francisco Preciado: Life

 Preciado was involved as a designer of machines or civil apparatus for the celebration of the Chinea festivities from 1744 to 1750, during which grand temporary structures were erected during the celebration all over Rome.
 He also collaborated on book projects.

 In 1750, Preciado married Italian miniature painter, Caterina Cherubini.
-In 1758, he was appointed director of the newly established Spanish Academy in Rome, due in part to reports he wrote about the functioning of the academies in Europe, and that should serve as the basis for the drafting of the statutes of the Madrid cenacle.
+In 1758, he was appointed to Rome as the secretary of the Accademia di San Luca, due in part to reports he wrote about the functioning of the academies in Europe, and that should serve as the basis for the drafting of the statutes of the Madrid cenacle.
 As director, he sometimes managed to obtain small pensions for struggling Spanish artists newly arrived in Rome.
 He retained the post all his life.

-In 1760, was appointed for a time painter of the chamber (pintor de cámara) of King Ferdinand VI.
+In 1760, he was appointed for a time painter of the chamber (pintor de cámara) of King Ferdinand VI.
 He became principe of the Accademia di San Luca in Rome from 1764 to 1767.
 He was also a member of the Spanish Academia de San Fernando.
 Francesco Manno was one of his pupils.

 Preciado wrote a treatise on painting: Arcadia Pittorica in 1788.
 Also that year, Preciado and his wife were inducted as honorary members of the Accademia Clementina in Bologna.

-Francisco Preciado lived most of his life at Rome, where he died in 1789 and was buried at Santa Susanna.
+Francisco Preciado lived most of his life in Rome, where he died in 1789 and was buried at Santa Susanna.